nafizjiwa/REDUX-CORE-API/README.md

                    - Execute the reducer
                    - Enforces one way data flow

-        --Manually do what the store does execute Reducer-- newState = callReducerFunction(withCurrentState, { type: 'andAction' });
+        - We can manually do what the store does: Execute a Reducer-- newState = callReducerFunction(withCurrentState, { type: 'andAction' });

-#### The Redux helper Function to Create a Store
+#### The Redux helper Function to Create a Store  --createStore(reducerFunction)-->Return store object
 - Store's structure:

         import { createStore } from 'redux';   --> 1st Import REDUX helper function: